pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 ## Basic requests and responses

-We can implement structures requests before we expand the use case to accept filters.
+We can implement structured requests before we expand the use case to accept filters.
 We just need a `RoomListRequestObject` that can be initialised without parameters, so let us create the file `tests/request_objects/test_room_list_request_objects.py` and put there a test for this object.

 ``` python
 from rentomatic.request_objects import room_list_request_object as req